rgwch/mikrorest/README.md

 # MikroRest Server

-A minimal, but fully functional REST server for NodeJS.
+A minimal, but fully functional REST server in TypeScript for NodeJS.
 Use for proof-of concepts, simple private servers and so on.

 ## Install